yNosGR/PythonProtocolGateway/documentation/devices/EG4.md

 3. Connect appropriate wires to USB RS485 Adapter

 ## Raspberry Pi Can Hat
-If using a Raspberry Pi Can Hat, ensure your RS485 pins are not A-A, B-B. The expected pinout configuration should be A-B, B-A.
+If using a Raspberry Pi Can Hat, The expected pinout RS485 A/B configuration maybe be reversed.

 If you get the following error while using a Raspberry Pi Can Hat swap your A/B wires: